Acceptance into the ATP

-The ATEP at the University of Toledo is a selective admission program.
-In order to apply to the professional phase of the ATEP, a student must complete the following prerequisites:
+The ATP at the University of Toledo is a selective admission program.
+In order to apply to the professional phase of the ATP, a student must complete the following prerequisites:

 KINE 1110 (Introduction to Athletic Training) with a minimum grade of C+

 KINE 1650 (Care and Prevention of Athletic Injuries) with a minimum grade of C+

 KINE 1660 (Athletic Taping and Bracing Techniqes) with a minimum grade of B-